 By cutting out the stereotypical yadda yadda and pretentiousness of the wine industry and dedicating their raw passion to the craft, the three rebels successfully created a unique range of wines with unrivaled character.
 Wines that appeals to a wide variety of desires, diverse tastes, and extraordinary occasions.
 Real wine, for real people.

 So what makes this triptych function so brilliantly?
 Body, mind, and soul… it is the unique contributions each of the three rebels bring to Black Elephant Vintners.
-Kevin is the body, providing the actual home where the wine is crafted.
-Raymond is the mind, bringing innovation through creatively cultivating radical ideas for growth and Jacques is the soul, finding immense value in how much clients appreciate the wine and how they become part of the tribe by selecting BEV wines for their special occasions.
+Jacques is the body, providing what you can see and taste.
+Kevin is the mind, bringing innovation through creatively cultivating radical ideas for growth and Raymond is the soul, finding immense value in how much clients appreciate the wine and how they become part of the tribe by selecting BEV wines for their special occasions.

 Kevin, multitalented like the other two rebels, qualified as a Civil Engineering Technician from Natal Technikon.
 After working in Durbs for a bit, he realised this wasn’t for him and moved to Johannesburg to join a Venture Capital firm, EPI Investments.
 He spent 23 years in the financial services industry, including time as a Trader on the Johannesburg Stock Exchange, during which time he co-founded and managed Noah Financial Innovation, a local stockbroking firm.
 The company was sold in 2011 to Religare Capital Markets, allowing Kevin the opportunity to re-evaluate and find new inspiration.

 “Having become disillusioned with the financial markets, it seemed real to be dealing with nature and making something that you could touch and feel, not to mention taste,” is how Kevin best sums up his entry into the wine industry.